Model order reduction for random nonlinear dynamical systems and low-dimensional representations for their quantities of interest: Model order reduction

 with orthogonal matrices $U \in \real^{mn \times mn}$, $Q \in \real^{\ell \times \ell}$ and a diagonal matrix $\Sigma \in \real^{\ell \times \ell}$ with the singular values $\sigma_1 \ge \sigma_2 \ge \cdots \ge \sigma_{\ell} \ge 0$.
 Let $u_1, \ldots , u_{mn}$ be the columns of~$U$.
 The right-hand projection matrix is defined as

-for an arbitrary $r \le \ell$.
-Thus just the singular vectors associated to the $r$ dominant singular values are included in the MOR scheme.
+for any $r \le \ell$.
+Thus just the singular vectors associated with the $r$ dominant singular values are included in the MOR scheme.
 The left-hand projection matrix is chosen by a Galerkin-type approach as $T_{\rm l} = T_{\rm r}$.

 The POD technique requires a solution of an initial value problem of the FOM to generate the snapshots.
 Thus saving computational effort is achieved only if the ROM can be reused for other numerical simulations.
-These additional numerical simulations may involve \begin{itemize} \item other input signals~$u$, \item other initial values~$\bar{v}(t_0)$, \item longer time intervals $[t_0,t']$ with $t' > t_{\rm end}$. \end{itemize} The third case will be examined for a test example in Section~\ref{sec:example}.
+These additional numerical simulations may involve \begin{itemize} \item other input signals~$u(t)$, \item other initial values~$\bar{v}(t_0)$, \item longer time intervals $[t_0,t']$ with $t' > t_{\rm end}$. \end{itemize} The third case will be examined for a test example in Section~\ref{sec:example}.